 Florida Statute 1003.31(4) contains a school child's daily Conduct Pledge.
-You will find this pledge on the following page.
+You will find this pledge on page 2.
 While our students are not required to recite this pledge, we do expect them to follow it each day as the way to conduct themselves as students in the schools of the Santa Rosa County School District.
-With your support, Santa Rosa County School District and its students will continue to bring honor and pride to us all.